Academic Code of Honesty

 Room and board charges will be refunded to a suspended or expelled student on a pro-rata basis.
 The effective refund date will be the date after which a suspended or expelled student is no longer entitled to use housing and dining services after the adjudication of his/her case.
 The Director of Student Conduct will determine this date.
 All other fees will be forfeited with no refund.

-If a student is suspended or expelled after the last day for a refund as outlined in the University refund schedule, the Vice Provost for Student Formation & Campus Life will determine whether the student will be allowed to complete the term before the suspension or expulsion takes effect.
+In the case when the student is very near the end of the term, the student can request the ability to complete the term before the suspension or expulsion takes effect, through the Associate Vice President for Student Life (or designee).
 This determination will be made on the basis of the magnitude of the offense(s) and the student’s disciplinary history.
 A student allowed to complete a term must finish all course work as scheduled within the term.
 Faculty will be consulted to determine if a grade of “W” or “F” will be assigned to uncompleted courses.
 It should be noted that the term would officially end on the day of his/her last final examination.

 If a suspended or expelled student is not allowed to complete an academic term and the sanction takes effect during the course drop/refund period, no courses or grades will appear on the student’s transcript for the term.
 However, if a suspended or expelled student is not allowed to complete an academic term and the sanction takes effect after the end of the drop/refund period, course faculty will be consulted to determine if a grade of “W” or “F” will be assigned for each course.
 In both cases, a comment of “Administrative Withdrawal” or “Administrative Leave” will appear on the transcript to denote ceased attendance for the term.